 Faux Customers Through SAP Consulting Firms

-Something that is not generally explained is that the vast SAP ecosystem adopt SAP products, not to use them internally, but to build skills.
+Something that is not generally explained is that the vast SAP ecosystem adopts SAP products, not to use them internally, but to build skills.
 Therefore they bring up a demo environment to show customers, and they are counted as a customer of that product.
-We found this repeatedly in the S/4HANA space, where again, many customers of S/4HANA, particularly S/4HANA cloud were SAP consulting firms.
+We found this repeatedly in the S/4HANA space, where again, many customers of S/4HANA, particularly S/4HANA cloud, were SAP consulting firms.

 Notice anything curious about the customers listed on this slide for S/4HANA?
 Why are so many customers SAP consulting firms?
-Do SAP consulting firms really need an ERP system?
-Dickinson & Associates is not even a consulting firm, they are an SAP recruiters.
+Do SAP consulting firms need an ERP system?
+Dickinson & Associates is not even a consulting firm; they are SAP recruiters.
 Recruiters require ERP systems now?

 As with S/4HANA Cloud, this means that a sizable component of the early growth of HANA “customers” was to the consulting ecosystem.
 It should go without saying that these are not real customers.

-And when SAP has so many SAP consulting firms that it can transfer licenses to at very low cost, this is a primary way that SAP rigs the growth numbers of new products to make them look more successful than they actually are.
-By the time the growth slows down (as has now happened with S/4HANA) SAP simply pivots the reporting to a new product, which again is early in its lifecycle and being adopted by the SAP consulting firms.
+And when SAP has so many SAP consulting firms that it can transfer licenses to a little cost, this is a primary way that SAP rigs the growth numbers of new products to make them look more successful than they are.
+By the time the growth slows down (as has now happened with S/4HANA), SAP simply pivots the reporting to a new product, which again is early in its lifecycle and being adopted by the SAP consulting firms.